tensorflow/minigo/cluster/README.md

 # Kubernetes Cluster and Image Management

-As you might notice, playing games is fairly slow.
+Playing games on a local machine can be pretty slow.
 One way to speed up playing games is to run Minigo on many computers simultaneously.
 Minigo was originally trained by containerizing these worker jobs and running them on a Kubernetes cluster, hosted on the Google Cloud Platform.

 *NOTE* These commands will result in VMs and other GCP resources being created and will result in charges to your GCP account!  *Proceed with care!*